Advanced Junos Enterprise Routing

 - Configure various OSPF area types.

-- List useful common commands to troubleshoot and verify OSPF.
+- List useful commands that are used to troubleshoot and verify OSPF.

 - Isolate different OSPF issues.